-*Refer to Appendix B for information on accessing the CCW Permanent Supportive Housing Progress Note form.
+*Refer to Appendix B for information on accessing the CCW Permanent Supportive Housing (PSH) Progress Note form.
 Providers are not mandated to use this particular form; however, all elements contained in this form are required to support billing for these services.
 The use of any Progress Note form other than the one provided in Appendix B must be approved by OAAS or its designee prior to use.